eddie0809/msc-thesis/README.md

-│   └── Here are all the chapters as individual .tex files ├── .gitignore  # The reason you don't see the ./build/ directory here ├── .latexmkrc  # config file for latexmk; current pdf viewer is zathura, change to your liking ├── build.sh  # shell script for compilation; ./build.sh new compiles from scratch ├── msc.pdf  # this is the output of running build.sh ├── msc.tex  # main .tex file that gets compiled, should only contain \input{.}
+│   └── Here are all the chapters as individual .tex files ├── .gitignore  # The reason you don't see the ./build/ directory here ├── .latexmkrc  # config file for latexmk; current pdf viewer is zathura, change to your liking ├── build.sh  # shell script for compilation; './build.sh new' compiles from scratch ├── msc.pdf  # this is the output of running build.sh ├── msc.tex  # main .tex file that gets compiled, should only contain \input{.}
 └── README.md  # The file you're looking at right now